Cheltenham: Neighbourhoods

+The borough contains three civil parishes within its boundaries.
+These are Charlton Kings, Leckhampton with Warden Hill and Prestbury.
+These all have their own parish councils who handle local services and planning with elected councillors.

 Green belt

 Parts of the town has green belt along its fringes, and this extends into the surrounding Tewkesbury district, helping to maintain local green space, prevent further urban sprawl and unplanned expansion towards Gloucester and Bishop's Cleeve, as well as protecting smaller villages in between.
 West of the Greenfield Way and Fiddlers Green Lane roads, along with much of the open space up to the Civil Service Sports Ground, as well as the Cheltenham Racecourse and surrounding green park, along with St Peter Leckhampton parish church and Brizen Playing Fields/Haven and Greenmead parks along the south of the borough, are covered.

+Potential merger of Cheltenham and Gloucester

+In May 2024, under plans by Gloucestershire County Council, it was reported that there are secret talks to formally merge the conurbations of Cheltenham and Gloucester with each other.
+The plans suggest that around ten new garden towns could be built around the green belt at Boddington which if removed would result in the complete merger of both boroughs.
+Doing so would facilitate and effectively merge the two into a supercity.
+The move has been criticised by both Cheltenham Borough Council and Gloucester City Council.

 Government

 Cheltenham Borough Council is the local authority for Cheltenham; it is split into 20 wards, with a total of 40 councillors elected to serve on the borough council.
 Since 2002, elections have been held every two years with half of the councillors elected at each election.